dgski/dundas-peak/README.md

 ```
 ---
-title: <Project Title>
+title: {Project Title}
-date: <Date Time with the following format: "YYYY/MM/DD HH:MM:SS">
+date: {Date Time with the following format: "YYYY/MM/DD HH:MM:SS"}
-tagline: <A Shirt Description of Your Project>
+tagline: {A Shirt Description of Your Project}
-link: <A link to your projects website or github repository>
+link: {A link to your projects website or github repository}
-technologies: <A Comma Separated List with the following format: "<Tech>, <Tech>, <Tech>">
+technologies: {A Comma Separated List with the following format: "{Tech}, {Tech}, {Tech}"}
 ---
 ```